Programming & Data Processing

 test_user_103

-• Speed — Generating hundreds of items takes under a second.
+• Speed — Hundreds of items in under a second.
 No scripting environment to set up.

-• Accuracy — Eliminates off-by-one errors and typos from manual entry.
+• Accuracy — No off-by-one errors or typos from manual entry.

-• Portability — Works in any modern browser on any operating system.
+• Portability — Works in any modern browser on any OS.
 Nothing to install.

-• Flexibility — Swap separators and prefixes on the fly without rewriting code.
+• Flexibility — Swap separators and prefixes without rewriting code.

-• Privacy — The tool on wtools.com runs in your browser, so your data stays local.
+• Privacy — Everything runs in your browser.
+Your data stays on your machine.

 | Scenario | Prefix | Separator | Why | |---|---|---|---| | CSV column data | (none) | , | Quick import into spreadsheets | | Markdown checklist | - [ ] Task | newline | Instant to-do lists for documentation | | HTML option values | <option> with suffix | newline | Prototyping select dropdowns | | Batch script variables | VAR_ | newline | Generating environment variable stubs | | Unit test IDs | TC- | newline | Consistent test case naming |

-• Large counts — Generating thousands of items is supported, but very large lists may slow down copy-paste in some browsers.
-Consider breaking them into batches.
+• Large counts — The tool can handle thousands of items, but very large lists may slow down copy-paste in some browsers.
+Break them into batches if that happens.

-• Empty prefix — Leaving the prefix blank gives you a pure numeric sequence, which is perfectly valid.
+• Empty prefix — Leaving the prefix blank gives you a plain numeric sequence.
+That's fine.

-• Step of zero — A step value of 0 would produce identical items repeatedly.
-The tool handles this gracefully, but it is rarely what you want.
+• Step of zero — A step value of 0 produces identical items over and over.
+The tool won't crash, but it's probably not what you want.

-• Negative steps — If you need a descending list (e.g., 10, 9, 8), check whether the tool supports negative step values; otherwise, generate ascending and reverse the output.
+• Negative steps — If you need a descending list (e.g., 10, 9, 8), check whether the tool supports negative step values.
+If not, generate ascending and reverse the result.

 FAQ